dyhes/zulip/docs/production/troubleshooting.md

 ## Troubleshooting services

-The Zulip application uses several major open source services to store and cache data, queue messages, and otherwise support the Zulip
+The Aloha application uses several major open source services to store and cache data, queue messages, and otherwise support the Aloha
 application:

 - PostgreSQL